Three Ways to Improve Online Student Retention and Graduation Rates

 This article briefly reviews three intervention categories that optimize online student retention and graduation.
 Full-time or part-time enrollment status, Credit for Prior Learning (CPL, aka Prior Learning Assessment) and human connection opportunities will be explored for you to decide what will best serve your online student population.

 Complete College America and the Lumina Foundation conducted a longitudinal study (2011) including 33 states enrolling over 10 million students, and they found that only a quarter of part-time students graduate, even when given twice as long to complete.
-On a smaller scale, my dissertation (2014) found that with a population of 2,753 new online students, taking two or three courses in the first term as opposed to one course positively affected persistence both in the second and third terms.
+On a smaller scale, my dissertation on Drexel Online’s new enrollments (2014) found that with a population of 2,753 new online students, enrolling in two or three courses for their first term as opposed to enrolling in one course positively affected persistence both in the second and third terms.
 Encouraging students to take additional courses may yield higher persistence, especially in their first year.

 The first step is to determine if students have the capacity to take additional courses.
 For those who do, provide course options that are well-rounded in qualitative and quantitative balance to maximize their success potential.
 Since the first year of enrollment is where most attrition occurs, plan a full year of program mapping for both part-time and full-time scenarios.
 For administrators, plan one year ahead in course schedules and faculty assignments.
 Through careful planning and providing multiple scenarios, part-time students may opt to accelerate their program and therefore improve their odds of graduating.